Energy Trading and risk management

 Solid guarantees for the future

 EGM is a regulated entity with the status of investment services provider, enabling it to provide financial services to third parties.
 As such, EGM operates in line with the highest standards of business, risk control and compliance.
-For example, ENGIE is the only energy company with an affiliate that already meets the requirements of the revised European Markets in Financial Instruments Directive (MiFID II).

 An energy player with a global scope